905132553/Curva/README.md

 A large amount of the owner's personal time is devoted to this tool, going from mathematical model to calculation algorithm, and finally to a working program.
 Simplicity, interactivity and flexibility are the main focus.

 However it is still at early stage, more features are yet to be added, existing features need to be refined.
 Any comments, suggestions are greatly appreciated.
-I am open to discuss with anyone who is interest.
+I am open to discuss with anyone who is interested.